-In most situations where parents reach an out-of-court agreement on child custody and visitation, the question of "who will get custody" is mostly up to the parents themselves, usually with input from attorneys, counselors, or mediators.
-An out-of-court custody and visitation agreement can come as a result of informal settlement negotiations, or after the parents participate in out-of-court alternative dispute resolution proceedings like mediation or collaborative law.
-In some states, divorcing parents are required to attempt resolution of custody disputes through mediation.
+Parents can reach an out-of-court agreement on child custody and the visitation schedule.
+Usually, this is done with the help of attorneys, counselors, or mediators.
+An out-of-court custody agreement can be the result of informal settlement negotiations.
+Or it could be the result of alternative dispute resolution proceedings, like mediation.
+In some states, divorcing couples must attempt to resolve custody disputes through mediation.

-If divorcing parents can come to an agreement outside of court on custody of their children, and they are able to arrange a suitable living and visitation schedule, then there is no set answer as to who will get custody.
-The parents may agree to a true joint custody arrangement in which their children split time living with each parent, and agree to work together on major decisions related to the children's upbringing and welfare.
-Or, the parents may agree that the children will live primarily with one parent, but there will be a generous visitation schedule for the other parent.
+The parents are generally free to agree to whatever workable arrangement they choose.
+The parents may agree to a true joint custody arrangement in which their children split time living with each parent.
+In these situations, the parents agree to collaborate on major decisions about children's upbringing and welfare.
+Alternatively, the parents may agree that the children will live primarily with one parent, but there will be a generous visitation schedule for the other parent.